Our advocacy work promotes the value of the arts and empowers the arts sector to make the case for the arts.

 That's why | Ngā taku kaingākau ki is a social media advocacy campaign we launched in November 2021 amplifying voices from the arts community to encourage vaccination.
 The campaign featured well-known voices from the arts community sharing their ‘why’: why they do what they do, why they love their creative practice, and why they choose to be vaccinated.
 The campaign aimed to support the arts and culture sector to gather, present and delivery work safely again.

-All in for Arts He waka toi e eke noa nei tātou is a regional advocacy tour in partnership with The Arts Foundation Te Tumu Toi.
-Together we travel around the country to reveal, gather and share stories from New Zealanders about the value and impact that arts, culture and creativity has on their lives and communities.
-Our second regional tour (scheduled for September 2021) was postponed due to the COVID-19 Delta outbreak.
-We plan to be back on the road in March 2022.
+All in for Arts He waka toi e eke noa nei tātou is an annual regional advocacy tour in partnership with The Arts Foundation Te Tumu Toi.
+Together we travel around Aotearoa to reveal, gather and share stories from New Zealanders about the value and impact that arts, culture and creativity has on their lives and communities.

 Arts and Culture: part of your community’s future is a publication that provides guidance on ways territorial authorities can continue to support arts and culture through their long-term plans, and why doing so is important.
-We this guidance to every council and shared it with the arts sector to help them engage in their council's 2021 long-term plan consultation.
+We sent this guidance to every council and shared it with the arts sector to help them engage in their council's 2021 long-term plan consultation.
 The guidance will be sent to every incoming Mayor and elected member following the 2022 Local Body elections.

 The LGNZ Conference 2021 included a cultural wellbeing session supported by Creative New Zealand, which focused on creativity as a driver for community wellbeing.
 Arts Council Chair Caren Rangi spoke alongside Rangi Kipa, Meg Williams, Elisapeta Heta and Sandra Hazlehurst.
 We also continued our support of the annual Creative New Zealand EXCELLENCE Award, to celebrate the leadership role of local councils and their work to promote the wellbeing of our communities.